briandowns/libgithub/README.md

 * API response data is returned in a string containing JSON.
 * The caller is responsible for how to handle the data.
 * List calls support pagination.
+* Each response from the API includes rate limit data.

 ### Repositories
 #### Branches